fejx/fuemschaun/README.md

 1. If not done already, install [Node.js using these instructions](docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 2. `cd client`
+3. `npm i`
-3. `npm run dev`
+4. `npm run dev`
-4. Load the extension in Chrome/Chromium.
+5. Load the extension in Chrome/Chromium.
     1. Navigate to `chrome://extensions`.
     2. Enable developer mode (top right corner).
     3. Click "Load unpacked"
     4. Navigate to `client/build`
-5. Done!
+6. Done!
 When you change the code, webpack automatically rebuilds the updated module.
 However, the extension has to be reloaded manually in Chrome as of now (see [#23](https://github.com/fejx/fuemschaun/issues/23) for updates on this issue).

 ### How to run the server for development

 1. If not done already, install [Node.js using these instructions](docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 2. `cd server`
+3. `npm i`
-3. `npm run dev`
+4. `npm run dev`
-4. Done!
+5. Done!